Calculate your calorie deficit and daily target in seconds.

 What is a calorie deficit?

-The most sustainable deficits sit between 300–500 calories per day, producing roughly 0.3–0.5 kg (0.7–1 lb) of fat loss per week.
+The most sustainable deficits sit between 300 to 500 calories per day, producing roughly 0.3 to 0.5 kg (0.7 to 1 lb) of fat loss per week.
 Larger deficits accelerate loss but increase the risk of muscle breakdown and nutrient deficiency.

 How many calories should I eat to lose weight?